-Individuals with lupus are more sensitive to UV light, and UV exposure can trigger a lupus flare.
+Individuals with lupus are more sensitive to UV light.
+As a result, UV exposure can often trigger a lupus sun rash.
 This exposure can occur from sunlight and certain lights or lasers.
-As such, it is important to try and avoid UV exposure, as it can trigger a lupus rash.

 Lupus is a chronic autoimmune disease that can cause pain and inflammation in many different parts of the body.
 An autoimmune disease occurs when the immune system mistakenly attacks healthy cells in the body.
 This is because the body cannot differentiate between healthy tissue and harmful bacteria and viruses.